PennLINC/transdiagnostic_executive_function/preprocessing/README.md

 + QSIRecon for diffusion post-processing
 + ASLPrep for ASL preprocessing
 + freesurfer-post to get Euler numbers added as a covariate for T1 QC

+Note that MEGRE sequences for QSM were **not** preprocessed; we did not run any BIDS Apps on them through BABS.